-At this point, you’ve probably heard about the exceptional medicinal benefits of turmeric, and there are numerous studies to back that claim up, like this one.
+At this point, you’ve probably heard about the exceptional medicinal benefits of turmeric (my favorite organic turmeric), and there are numerous studies to back that claim up, like this one.
 Once you see the unquestionable proof that turmeric has a plethora of important health benefits you will be eager to work it into your everyday diet.
 That being said, even if you already take turmeric supplements, or cook with it, you can still consume a more potent version of this amazing spice by preparing a mixture at home… Enter Ancient golden paste!

-I am always talking about this amazing spice, and have written about the many health benefits of turmeric.
-I add it to meals, smoothies, healing elixirs, eggs– you name it.
-As you may know by now, turmeric has been shown to be a powerful antioxidant, a natural anti-inflammatory with anti-cancer properties to name a few health benefits.
+I am always talking about this amazing spice, and have written several articles about the many health benefits of turmeric.
+I add it to meals, smoothies, healing elixirs, eggs, golden milk of course– you name it.
+As you may know by now, turmeric has been shown to be a powerful antioxidant, and a natural anti-inflammatory with anti-cancer properties to name a few health benefits.

 What’s so special about this recipe?
 I am glad you asked…